AECOMGermantown/AECOMGermantown.github.io/README.md

 •	Monitor.US for continuous application monitoring
 •	Docker as the application container
 •	Bower & NPM as the Web Package Manager
+• Google Analytics for user and site behavior

 Sprint Lifecycle –
 The 1-week sprint to build the prototype proceeded as follows: